KBR-DREAMM-Team/frontend-tool/README.md

 ## Local setup

 ### Adding to Existing Site
--Clone Repo onto local machine
+- Fork Repo onto local machine
 - Run 'npm i'
 - Add content to desired page, or create new .md file in the content folder in the root level of project directory
 - Run 'npx quartz build --create' to start development server, and view changes
 - Local server runs on `http://localhost:8080`
+- Sync fork with main branch, new content files will be rendered automatically
 -
 ### Creating New Site
 - Clone repo, then `npm i` and `npx quartz create`